SUMMARY

 STEP 3: COMMUNITY SAFETY

-Most worksites are ecosystems consisting of trades, deliveries, contractors, operations, owners, neighbors, and administration concurrently performing functions within the footprint.
+Most worksites are ecosystems comprising trades, deliveries, contractors, operations, owners, neighbours, and administration, all concurrently performing functions within the footprint.

 Key Outcomes: